 I don’t believe in looking back at our past selves and shaming them for not knowing enough or not feeling as intensely as we thought we were.

 Everything I felt back then was real.
 Everything I feel now is real.

 I change, the lens through which I look at life changes, but the feelings stay as real as I believe them to be.

-I didn’t love myself, and therefor I was unable to accept love.
+Here’s the kicker: I didn’t love myself, and therefore I was unable to accept love.

 If we don’t love ourselves, we can actually still love others.